Robert Storch

-Robert Phillip Storch is an American lawyer and government official who served as the inspector general in the United States Department of Defense from 2022 to January 2025.
-He previously served as the inspector general of the National Security Agency.
+Robert Phillip Storch is an American lawyer and government official.
+Since May 8, 2026, he has served as the Inspector General of the State of Delaware, a newly established office.
+He previously served as the inspector general in the United States Department of Defense from 2022 to January 2025 and the inspector general of the National Security Agency from 2018 to 2022.

 Education

 Storch earned a Bachelor of Arts degree from Harvard University in 1982 and a Juris Doctor from Columbia Law School in 1986.

 Career

 After law school, he clerked for William Duffy Keller of the Central District of California.
 From 1995 to 2012, Storch worked in the U.S. Attorney's Office for the Northern District of New York, where he served as deputy criminal chief and counsel to the U.S. attorney.
 He was a DOJ Resident Legal Advisor in Ukraine from 2007 to 2009.
 Storch has also served as chief of the Appellate Division and senior litigation counsel, as the District of Columbia's Anti-Terrorism coordinator, at the Public Integrity Section of the United States Department of Justice Criminal Division.
 He also served as an assistant U.S. attorney in the Middle District of Florida and worked as an associate at Covington & Burling.
 He was previously the deputy inspector general at the United States Department of Justice, the DOJ Office of the Inspector General Whistleblower Ombudsperson, and chairman of the Council of the Inspectors General on Integrity and Efficiency Whistleblower Ombudsman Working Group.